Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 func (aCurve); // ambiguity error in VC++ 10
 ~~~~~

-To resolve this ambiguity, change your code so that argument type corresponds exactly to the function signature.
+To resolve this ambiguity, change your code so that argument type should correspond exactly to the function signature.
-In some cases this can be done by using relevant type for the corresponding variable, like in the example above:
+In some cases this can be done by using the relevant type for the corresponding variable, like in the example above:

 ~~~~~
 Handle(Geom_Curve) aCurve = new Geom_TrimmedCurve (...);
 ~~~~~

-Other variants are assigning the argument to local variable of correct type, using direct cast or constructor:
+Other variants consist in assigning the argument to a local variable of the correct type and using the direct cast or constructor:

 ~~~~~
 const Handle(Geom_Curve)& aGCurve (aTrimmedCurve);